These are my favourite writing tools and hacks. They help me to stay sane and organised.

 FocusWriter is a simple, distraction-free writing environment.
 It utilises a hide-away interface that you access by moving your mouse to the edges of the screen, allowing the program to have a familiar look and feel to it while still getting out of the way so that you can immerse yourself in your work.

 Focus is a Mac app that blocks distracting websites (like Facebook and Reddit) on all browsers (Safari, Chrome and Firefox).
 Focus can also block other Mac applications like Twitter, Skype or Mail.

-We’re often asked this a lot, so here are our recommended sources for professional editors.
+I'm often asked this a lot, so here are my recommended sources for professional editors.

 Sfep.
 Society for Editors and Proofreaders directory.

 eBook Partnership.
-Highly recommended, with a five star rating from Abidemi Sanusi (owner and founder of abidemi.tv).
+Highly recommended, with a five star rating from yours truly (that's Abidemi Sanusi, owner of this website).
 They offer ebook and print services, and their customer service really is superb.

 Want to write a book?
-Check out this free writing course.
+Check out this free cheat's guide.

 You might have written the greatest book in the world, but it means nothing if your book cover sucks.
 Here are two book cover designers we highly recommend.

 Ana book designer.
 Creates beautiful, visually striking images.
 Check out her portfolio.

 Jo Laycock.
 An intuitive designer, Jo's book covers tell a story.
 Email her, here.